Love in the Time of Hydra: Plot

-Former S.H.I.E.L.D. agent 33 was brainwashed by Hydra leader Daniel Whitehall, electrocuted while wearing a nanomask that disguised her as S.H.I.E.L.D. agent Melinda May, and now permanently looks like May, but with a large scar and distorted voice.
+Former S.H.I.E.L.D.
+Agent 33 was brainwashed by Hydra leader Daniel Whitehall, electrocuted while wearing a nano mask that disguised her as S.H.I.E.L.D. agent Melinda May, and now permanently looks like May, but with a large scar and distorted voice.
 When Whitehall was killed by S.H.I.E.L.D.
 Director Phil Coulson, Agent 33 ran away with former Hydra agent and S.H.I.E.L.D. mole, but now free agent, Grant Ward.
-The two of them kidnap the inventor of the nanomask, who does his best to repair 33’s, leaving her with the ability to either turn off the mask, or transform it into the appearance of anyone she sees, though turning it off means revealing the scar, and turning it on gives her May’s voice.
-Using this technology, 33 and Ward infiltrate the US air force base of Brigadier General Glenn Talbot and break out former high ranking Hydra operative Sunil Bakshi, who had captured 33 for Whitehall originally.
+The two of them kidnap the inventor of the nano mask, who does his best to repair 33's, leaving her with the ability to either turn off the mask, or transform it into the appearance of anyone she sees, though turning it off means revealing the scar, and turning it on gives her May's voice.
+Using this technology, 33 and Ward infiltrate the US Air Force base of Brigadier General Glenn Talbot and break out former high-ranking Hydra operative Sunil Bakshi, who had captured 33 for Whitehall originally.

-Agent Mack introduces Lance Hunter to the leaders of “the real S.H.I.E.L.D.”, an organization formed by S.H.I.E.L.D. agents who mistrusted former director Nick Fury’s secrets, and who fear the potential harm caused by Coulson being resurrected by Fury using alien DNA, and Agent Skye having developed incredible abilities thanks to contact with an alien substance.
-They don’t want Coulson, whose behaviour they call “troubling” since his resurrection, to be in charge of S.H.I.E.L.D.
-Hunter’s ex-wife, Agent Bobbi Morse, agrees that Coulson “has been compromised”.
-Morse later attempts to apologize to Hunter for not telling him about the other S.H.I.E.L.D., as they had recently been rekindling their relationship, and then allows him to escape.
-Agent Anne Weaver calculates that it will take Hunter 12 hours to reach land from the aircraft carrier that serves as their base, and Morse says that it will take only 6 hours for her to take Coulson’s base.
+Agent Alphonso "Mack" Mackenzie introduces Lance Hunter to the leaders of "the real S.H.I.E.L.D.", an organization formed by S.H.I.E.L.D. agents who mistrusted former director Nick Fury's secrets, and who fear the potential harm caused by Coulson being resurrected by Fury using alien DNA, and Agent Skye having developed incredible abilities thanks to contact with an alien substance.
+They don't want Coulson, whose behavior they call "troubling" since his resurrection, to be in charge of S.H.I.E.L.D.
+Hunter's ex-wife, the Agent Bobbi Morse, agrees that Coulson "has been compromised".
+Morse later attempts to apologize to Hunter for not telling him about the other S.H.I.E.L.D., as they had recently been rekindling their relationship and then allows him to escape.
+Agent Anne Weaver calculates that it will take Hunter 12 hours to reach land from the aircraft carrier that serves as their base, and Morse says that it will take only 6 hours for her to take Coulson's base.

 Unaware of everything that is happening, Coulson takes Skye to a safe house after May admits that Skye should be removed from S.H.I.E.L.D.
 Coulson gives Skye a pair of gloves designed by Agent Jemma Simmons that are intended to negate her abilities, which create earthquakes.
 Coulson explains to her that though she may have new powers, she is still the same person to him.
 He then returns to S.H.I.E.L.D., leaving Skye to adjust to her new status quo.

 In an end tag, 33 and Ward learn of her past, including that her name is Kara, before brainwashing Bakshi themselves.